RichardJohnNowell/Citizens-and-Science/README.md

 via a desktop (like myself) or those who want to get outside and get water samples, for instance.
-There are links to academic studies for those who want to join in or who are sceptical about whether anything is worthwhile: as I explain, hard cash is used to fund this scientific work..
+There are links to academic studies for those who want to join in or who are sceptical about whether anything is worthwhile: as I explain, hard cash is used to fund this scientific work.
 <!--- end of introduction --->
 <!--- user expectations --->

 ## Expectations

 Through this website, I hope to introduce people to what citizen science is and the activities